 Continuation of Introduction to Editing.
 Students workshop their writing projects from outside the course, with attention given to revising, copyediting, and proofreading as overlapping and situated practices.
 Seven-week, hybrid.

 Prerequisites: Take EN 211.
+Offered: As needed

 EN 217.
 Manuals of Style.